-In this 4th step, we will talk about the different locations to apply for Gold Card.
+In this 4th step, we will talk about the different locations to apply for the Gold Card.

-Harris Health System is the entity that offers Harris Health (Gold Card).
-Despite this, you can apply for coverage at two different agencies.
-One being the aforementioned Harris Health System.
-The other agency is the City of Houston Health Department.
+Harris Health System is the entity that offers Harris Health (Gold Card), although you can apply for coverage through two different agencies.

-We’ll start with the Harris Health enrollment process first.
+We’ll start by telling you about the Harris Health enrollment process.

-If you choose to apply for coverage at a Harris Health Eligibility Center you have three options.
+If you choose to apply for coverage through the Harris Health Eligibility Center you have 2 options.

 1.)
 You can mail your application and the supporting documents to: